 How Sessions Are Arranged

-Your first session will be 60 minutes long.
-The first 10 minutes will be for me to go through some necessary admin with you, including an intake assessment, and the remaining 50 minutes will be for you to use as you like.
+Sessions for individuals are 50 or 75 minutes long and 90 minutes for couples.
+The first 10 minutes of the first session will be for me to go through some necessary admin with you, including an intake assessment, and the remaining 50 minutes will be for you to use as you like.

 If at the end of the first session either you or I feel that counselling with me will not be helpful for you, then the session will be free because it would be unfair of me to charge under those circumstances.